mauricionero/dirt-rally-2-text-mode-dashboard-telemetry/README.md

-Single file python3 script to run a curses interface for a Dirt Rally 2 dashboard
+Single file python3 script to run a curses in text mode interface for a Dirt Rally 2 dashboard.
+It runs in any command line.

 The advantage of this is that you can easily run in any device through SSH, including iPhone and Android.